 - The CEPT2 and CTAPT motions both passed at Senate.
 Bryan voted against the CEPT2 update.
 We’re very happy about the support for CTAPT at Senate and that Waterloo now has a strong, public mandate to use means other than student surveys in evaluating teaching quality.

 - We discussed our recent member survey about preparing for spring and fall teaching.
-The results of that are on our website now: COVID-19 member survey results.
+The results of that are on our website now: 2020 teaching survey results.
 We are particularly concerned that, at the time of the survey (May 8–13), 71% of respondents teaching in the fall said it was not clear to them how decisions were being made about how their courses should be delivered.

 Another important finding is that 74% of respondents teaching in spring felt more unprepared than usual at the start of term and only 53% felt that they received adequate support for spring term overall.
 Which is why…